PROGRAM: VIRTUAL CONVENTION

 Ana Cecilia Ulloa, MPH, Public Health Ontario

-Non-Presenting Authors: Ellen Chan, MSc, Public Health Ontario; Lennon Li, PhD, Public Health Ontario; Ali Gharouni, PhD, Public Health Ontario; Tiffany Fitzpatrick, PhD, Public Health Ontario
+Non-Presenting Authors: Tiffany Fitzpatrick, PhD, Public Health Ontario; Kevin Brown, PhD, Public Health Ontario; Lennon Li, PhD, Public Health Ontario; Ali Gharouni, PhD, Public Health Ontario; Ellen Chan, MSc, Public Health Ontario

 Description: This session will provide an overview of the near-term forecasting methodology used for the "Integrated Respiratory Virus Risk Indicator" report, which has been published weekly on the PHO website since the 2023-24 respiratory surveillance season.
 During this session, we will describe the methodology for determining near-term projections of respiratory virus activity and severity in Ontario, as well as the results of an evaluation of the 2023-24 respiratory surveillance season that compared observed to projected trends.